methodic-labs/chronicle-api/README.md

 Chronicle API
 ===============

-Contains object models for interacting with chronicle backend.
+Contains object models and interfaces for interacting with chronicle backend.

+On the backend, controllers directly implement retroifit annotated interfaces with Jackson handling the JSON marshalling on both sides.

-Use retrofit to make it easy to build mostly typesafe clients for making RESTful requests in JVM based languages.
+Using retrofit makes it to generate typesafe clients for making RESTful requests in JVM based languages.